cardano-foundation/CIPs/CIP-Abstraction-Layer-for-DApps/README.md

 * **`inner`**

   Indicates whether this signature is client-side.
 If `true`, it means that the wallet must provide it during the signing phase.
-If `false`, the wallet only needs to add the requirement for its presence.<br><br>
+If `false`, the wallet only needs to add the requirement for its presence.

 * **`keyType`**

-  This field is usually required if `inner` equals `true`, and it indicates the type of key to guide the wallet on which address chain to look for it.<br><br>
+  This field is usually required if `inner` equals `true`, and it indicates the type of key to guide the wallet on which address chain to look for it.

 * **`keyHash`**

-  Contains a [CBOR](#cbort)-serialized hex-encoded representation of CDDL Ed25519KeyHash, for which we are requesting a signature.<br><br>
+  Contains a [CBOR](#cbort)-serialized hex-encoded representation of CDDL Ed25519KeyHash, for which we are requesting a signature.

 #### `TransactionScript`